The U.S. Environmental Protection Agency (EPA) develops

 Area Designation Recommendations for the 2015 O

-120-day 2015 O
+120-day designations letter for the 2015 O

 3 NAAQS, effective August 3, 2018 (

 83 FR 25776).
-On January 5, 2023, EPA issued its final rule determining that the Las Vegas Valley failed to attain the 2015 O
+Subsequently, on January 5, 2023, EPA issued a final rule determining that the Las Vegas Valley failed to attain the 2015 O

-88 FR 775).
+88 FR 71757)

 In November 2024, DAQ submitted an attainment SIP to address the planning requirements for areas classified as moderate nonattainment and resolve EPA's finding of failure to submit.
-The SIP includes the following elements: emission inventories, an attainment demonstration, nonattainment new source review, a 15% rate of progress, reasonably available control measures (RACM), reasonably available control technology (RACT), motor vehicle inspection and maintenance, contingency measures, and a motor vehicle emissions budget to ensure transportation conformity.
+The SIP includes the following elements: emission inventories, an attainment demonstration, nonattainment new source review, a 15% rate of progress, reasonably available control measures (RACM), reasonably available control technology (RACT), motor vehicle inspection and maintenance, contingency measures, and a motor vehicle emissions budget for transportation conformity.

 On May 21, 2012, EPA designated Clark County as attainment/unclassifiable for the 2008 O